azl397985856/frontend-test/README.md

 To `ensure`, we may need to assert which is the core of testing.

-To be `as excepected`, you may need to consider every part about your program, nobody can hekp you, there is no silver bullet.
+To be `as excepected`, you may need to consider every part about your program, nobody can help you, there is no silver bullet.
 But high coverage always produce hight quality code.

 > alway doesn't mean inevitable